STEM vs Humanities ROI: Salary, Debt, and Payback

 - Develop complementary skills.
 STEM students should build writing and communication skills.
 Humanities students should learn data analysis, coding basics, or project management.

 - Plan your debt carefully.
-Never borrow more than your expected first-year salary.
-For humanities majors earning $42,000 starting, that means total debt under $42,000.
+A conservative rule is to keep total debt at or below expected first-year salary.
+For a humanities path modeled at $42,000 starting, that means targeting total debt near or below $42,000.
 Use our loan repayment calculator to model different borrowing scenarios.

 - Consider the graduate school path.
 If you major in humanities with plans for law, business, or medical school, factor in the total investment timeline — not just the undergraduate piece.